Williston Recreation & Parks, VT

-You must have your instrument for the first day.
 If you don’t already own an instrument, contact the instructor for information on obtaining one prior to purchasing or renting.
-Some instruments on online will not be suitable for this program.
+Some instruments that are able to be purchased online will not be suitable for this class.
+You must have your instrument for the first day of class.

 Instructor: Sharon Waxman

 Bio: Originally from New Jersey, she began playing piano at age 5.
 At age 11 she added viola lessons and was recognized by her teacher as a natural at the instrument.
 After 6 months of study, she was accepted in the South Jersey Regional Orchestra.
 At age 13, the Interlochen Arts Festival in Interlochen, Michigan welcomed her as a performer, and later that same year, she earned a place in the prestigious Juilliard School’s Pre-College program in New York City.
 She currently is a member of the Montpelier Chamber Orchestra.
 Sharon plays an asymmetric- cornerless viola made by the Canadian luthier, John Newton.
 She has studied with: Elizabeth Reid, Melissa Hullman, Jerzy Kosmala, Eugene Becker, and Dorothy Sobieski.

 - All Registrations are done online and there are two payment options.

 - At the end of Checkout you will have the option to pay online or offline.

 - 1. Online Payment Option is with a credit card (A convenience fee of $2 or 3.5 % is added, whichever is higher).
 Using this option your balance is paid in full and the person you are registering is enrolled in the programs that you have chosen.
 The Online Payment Option is available until the deadline (if there is one stated), or the day before the program begins, or in the case of a weekend program the Thursday before, as list are delivered on Friday.